yym6472/ConSERT/README.md

 ## Get Started

+### English STS Tasks

 1. Download pre-trained language model (e.g. bert-base-uncased) to folder `./bert-base-uncased` from [HuggingFace's Library](https://huggingface.co/bert-base-uncased)
 2. Download STS datasets to `./data` folder by running `cd data && bash get_transfer_data.bash`.
 The script is modified from [SentEval toolkit](https://github.com/facebookresearch/SentEval/blob/master/data/downstream/get_transfer_data.bash)
 3. Run the scripts in the folder `./scripts` to reproduce our experiments.
 For example, run the following script to train unsupervised consert-base:
     ```bash
     bash scripts/unsup-consert-base.sh
     ```

+### Chinese STS Tasks

+1. Download the pre-trained language model (e.g. chinese-roberta-wwm-ext) to folder `./chinese-roberta-wwm-ext` from [HuggingFace's Library](https://huggingface.co/hfl/chinese-roberta-wwm-ext)
+2. Download the chinese STS datasets to `./data` folder by running `cd data && bash get_chinese_sts_data.bash`
+3. Run the scripts in the folder `./scripts/chinese` to train models for chinese STS tasks.
+For example, run the following script to train *base* model for `atec_ccks` task:
+    ```bash
+    bash scripts/unsup-consert-base-atec_ccks.sh
+    ```
+   The `--chinese_dataset` option in `main.py` is used to select which chinese STS dataset to use.

 ## Pre-trained Models & Results